 good recipe of ingredients

-The health and longevity of your outdoor garden relies solely on the quality of your garden soil.
+The health and longevity of your outdoor garden rely solely on the quality of your garden soil.
 Seriously!
 It all comes down to the dirt.
 While indoor plants rely on the man-made recipe of potting soil, your outdoor garden needs to be comprised of more natural ingredients like organic waste (manure).

 To put it simply, no. If you’re asking yourself, “can garden soil be used as potting soil?”, just remember that.
 Potted plants don’t get the chance to thrive in a free environment like outdoor ones, so they require the special, man-made material with the added ingredients like peat and coconut hairs to help with drainage and aeration.
 This is what you need to look for when thinking of planting veggies indoors, or even herbs or flowers.